QubeUK/AoC/README.md

 [Advent of Code](http://adventofcode.com/) (AoC) is an annual Advent calendar of programming puzzles.
 This is the first year that I am participating, and I'm using Python.

+As it may be obvious by my code samples, I'm not a professional developer.
+I do however enjoy problem-solving.

 ## Overview